conlonem/hello-world/README.md

 # hello-world
 my first repository

-Hello, I'm trying to learn Git so I can be a bit more useful with my coding and get better.
+Hello again, I'm trying to learn Git so I can be more useful with my coding and get better.
+Let's practice the Git process and make more changes to the code.